Congolese Plantation Workers Art League: Balot NFT

 In 2022, CATPC created an NFT (non-fungible token) of a sculpture created by their Pende ancestors.
 The sculpture depicts the Belgian officer Maximilien Balot and was created during the Pende rebellion of 1931, following rape and other crimes committed by Belgian colonial officials.
-Carved in wood, it was most likely created in order to control Balot's spirit after he was beheaded.
+Carved in wood, it was most likely created to control Balot's spirit after he was beheaded.
 The sculpture is now part of the Virginia Museum of Fine Arts (VMFA)'s African art collection in Richmond.

 From CATPC's perspective, "The lost item, the Balot sculpture, was made for the main purpose, to control the spirit of dead Balot, which could wander and harm the Pende or their surroundings.
 Currently, what role does he play?".
 The making of the NFT sparked a controversy in the press, addressing concerns about CATPC's loan requests and their usage of the VMFA's photograph of the Balot sculpture.
 In Daniel Boffey's The Guardian article, a VMFA spokesperson was quoted for saying that the "image was lifted directly from the museum's website without permission, which violates our open access policy and is unacceptable and unprofessional".
 Renzo Martens, collaborator on the project, said they, "downloaded the image from the internet, as there is no other material made available by the VMFA".